Logistics & Freight

 Frequently asked questions

-Will this affect my business if I'm a small carrier?
+Will this new FMCSA system affect my business if I’m a carrier?

 Worth sharing?